Matthew Malone, Secretary of Education

 Tom Weber, Commissioner, Department of Early Care and Education

-Abby R. Weiss is the Manager of the Massachusetts Child and Youth Readiness Cabinet.
-Co-chaired by the secretaries of Education and Health and Human Services, the Cabinet’s focus is fostering collaboration across state departments and agencies that serve Massachusetts’ children, youth, and families.
+Myra Rosen-Reynoso is the Manager of the Massachusetts Child and Youth Readiness Cabinet.
+Co-chaired by the Secretaries of Education and Health and Human Services, the Cabinet’s focus is fostering collaboration across state departments and agencies that serve Massachusetts’ children, youth, and families.

-Prior to her arrival to state government, Abby served as the Executive Director of the Full-service Schools Roundtable for four years.
-In that role, Abby engaged partners from multiple sectors to advance the Roundtable’s mission of ensuring that every child in Boston – and the Commonwealth of Massachusetts – has access to integrated services through school-community partnerships.
+Abby R. Weiss was the former Manager of the Massachusetts Child and Youth Readiness Cabinet and continues to serve as a consultant.
+She is currently the Associate Director of the Education Redesign Lab at the Harvard Graduate School of Education.
+Prior to her arrival to state government Abby served as the Executive Director of the Full-service Schools Roundtable for four years.
+In that role, Abby engaged partners from multiple sectors to advance the Roundtable’s mission of ensuring that every child in Boston-and the Commonwealth of Massachusetts-has access to integrated services through school-community partnerships.

 Abby received her master’s degree in Administration, Planning, and Social Policy from the Harvard Graduate School of Education and her B.A. in Political Science from Brown University.